gekware/minecraft-server-hibernation/README.md

 ```yaml
 "TimeBeforeStoppingEmptyServer": 60     #any parameter more than 30s is recommended
 ```
-set to false if you don't want to check for updates
+Set to false if you don't want to check for updates
 ```yaml
 "CheckForUpdates": true
 ```